Yugoslav coup d'état: Development of the coup

 On the morning of 27 March, the royal palace was surrounded and the coup's advocates issued a radio message that impersonated the voice of King Peter with a "proclamation to the people", calling on them to support the King.
 Peter was surprised by the coup, and heard of his coming of age for the first time on the radio.
-Pamphlets with the proclamation of the coup were subsequently dropped into cities from aircraft.
+Pamphlets with the proclamation of the coup were subsequently dropped onto cities from aircraft.
 Demonstrations followed in Belgrade and other large Yugoslav cities that continued for the next few days, including in Cetinje, Podgorica, Split, Skopje and Kragujevac.
 The crowds at these demonstrations shouted slogans in support of the United Kingdom, and also frequently used the slogan that had been used by demonstrators the day before the coup, "Better the war than the pact, better the grave than a slave".
 Members of the Communist Party of Yugoslavia, which had been outlawed since 1920, also took part in pro-putsch rallies all over the country.
-Churchill declared that "Yugoslavia has found its soul”, and he even considered that a Balkan front could be established with Turkish help.
+Winston Churchill declared that "Yugoslavia has found its soul," and he even considered that a Balkan front could be established with Turkish help.
 The news resulted in Greek attempts to change their defence plans, and the Greeks also pressed the Yugoslavs to attack the Italians in Albania.
 The Polish and Czechoslovakian governments-in-exile both praised the coup, and news of it was received in Greece with "wild enthusiasm".
 According to the memoirs of the Serbian Orthodox Patriarch, Gavrilo V, the putsch was immediately welcomed by the senior clergy of the church, as the Holy Assembly of Bishops convened on 27 March in response to the coup.
 Patriarch Gavrilo also spoke publicly in support of the King and the new regime over the radio.
 King Peter II was inaugurated in the presence of Patriarch Gavrilo on 28 March.
+The coup was extremely popular in Belgrade, leading to vast crowds forming in the street chanting slogans including "Nema rata bez Srba" ("No war without the Serbs").
+Many members of the crowd carried Yugoslav flags along with the British, French, and United States flags, as a sign of their Allied sympathies.